Proud Boys members face decades in prison for January 6 sedition

 “These defendants saw themselves as Donald Trump’s army, fighting to keep their preferred leader in power no matter what the law or the courts had to say about it,” Conor Mulroe, a trial attorney for the Justice Department, told jurors in closing arguments.

-Tarrio, Biggs, Ethan Nordean and Zachary Rehl were found guilty of seditious conspiracy after conspiring to forcefully oppose the lawful transfer of presidential power, a jury found.
+Tarrio, Biggs, Nordean and Rehl were found guilty of seditious conspiracy after conspiring to forcefully oppose the lawful transfer of presidential power, a jury found.

 Pezzola also was found guilty of robbery and assaulting, resisting or impeding police.

-Note: This story was first published on 29 August and has been updated with developments